boots-edu/textbook/source/original/week10.md

 You can see the two buttons displayed as we requested.

-Clicking No will emit “No” which will cause our method to ignore the click.
+Clicking No will emit "No" which will cause our method to ignore the click.

-Clicking Yes will emit “Yes” which will cause our method to add the component.
+Clicking Yes will emit "Yes" which will cause our method to add the component.

 __Topic: Advanced __  __WebEz__  __Dialogs and Popups__